 - Government: $65,800

 Another common occupation for professionals with a master’s degree in accounting is budget analyst.
-These analysts assist public and private organizations to organize their money and finances.
+These budget analysts assist public and private organizations to organize their money and finances.
 They are responsible for preparing budget reports and monitoring how the organization spends its money.

 Budget analysts may advise various types of institutions, such as businesses, governments and universities on financial management.
 They are responsible for preparing special reports and evaluating annual budget proposals.
 They also may analyze data to determine what the costs and benefits are for a variety of programs.
 Budget analysts also recommend funding levels that are based upon their research.
 Government officials or senior executives often make financial decisions for the organization, they typically will rely on the findings of the budget analyst to give them information for making these critical decisions.